Australian corporate law

 Australian corporations law has historically borrowed heavily from UK company law.
 Its legal structure now consists of a single, national statute, the Corporations Act 2001.
-The statute is administered by a single national regulatory authority, the Australian Securities & Investments Commission (ASIC).
+The statute is administered by a single national regulatory authority, the Australian Securities and Investments Commission (ASIC).

-Since provisions in the Act can frequently be traced back to some pioneer legislation in the United Kingdom, reference is frequently made to judgments of courts there.
+Since provisions in the act can frequently be traced back to some pioneer legislation in the United Kingdom, reference is frequently made to judgments of courts there.

 Though other forms are permitted, the main corporate forms in Australia are public and private (in Australia termed proprietary) companies, both of which predominantly have limited liability.

 History

 Upon Federation in 1901, the Constitution of Australia granted limited powers in relation to corporations to the Australian Parliament.
-Each State has a residual power in relation to anything not within the Commonwealth power.
+Each state has a residual power in relation to anything not within the Commonwealth power.
 The main grant of powers to the Commonwealth are as follows:

-The Parliament shall, subject to this Constitution, have power to make laws for the peace, order, and good government of the Commonwealth with respect to...

-51(i) trade and commerce with other countries, and among the States;"